gargsaar/singlepage_website_ni/_posts/2019-09-22-despair-can-disappear-in-an-instant.markdown

 I was late, by 5 minutes.
 He continued eating without looking at me.
 I turned, startled, to find a large cauliflower-shaped lady, Amma, loomed over me to put a Palappam in my plate.
 I looked at her with the ugliest face possible, and shouted with my eyes, "Palappam, not again!"

 I wondered why Appa was so obsessed with Palappam.
 He ate Palappam – night and day.
 I closed my eyes to ask Achamma, my deceased grandma who was enjoying chicken in heaven, “Why?”
-Even she didn’t know why Appa was so content and boring.
+Even she didn’t know why Appa was so content.
 I liked chicken, but who cared what I liked.

 When I was just about to finish the first Palappam, Appa was done.
 I wanted to have one more, but he’d not wait.
-I hated him as he never cared what I wanted.
+I hated Appa.
+He never cared what I wanted.
+He didn't love me.

 I looked at Amma who stood close-by.
 She had a steel glass in her hand, filled with filter coffee.
 I wanted her to throw the glass on Appa’s head to break it into two.
 His head, not the glass.
 She did nothing.
 I wished she had the courage to at-least think about it.
-By the virtue of attaining adulthood next year, I had the courage, but I kept silent for two reasons:
+By the virtue of attaining adulthood next year, I had the courage, but I kept silent for two reasons.

 First, I didn’t want to walk for 4 kilometres as I wanted to conserve energy for the dance competition.
 Second, I didn't want to miss the ride as it was the only time when I learned - how he drives Activa, our scooter, and his only thing I was interested in.